bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 notations in more elements is planned for future releases.

 Bokeh uses the MathJax_ library to handle LaTeX markup.
-To use LaTeX markup instead of plain text, use a :class:`~bokeh.models.math_text.MathText` object:
+To use LaTeX markup instead of plain text, use a :class:`~bokeh.models.text.MathText` object:

 .. bokeh-plot:: docs/user_guide/examples/styling_axis_labels_math_text.py
     :source-position: above